-One such context is predisposition to other cancer types .
-The term Hereditary Pancreatic Cancer (HPC) refers to families with a specific single gene mutation that predisposes to PDAC32.
+One such context is a specific single gene mutation that predisposes to PDAC.
+This is known as Hereditary Pancreatic Cancer (HPC)32.
+Another context is predisposition to other cancer types; certain hereditary cancer syndromes, including Hereditary Breast Ovarian Cancer Syndrome (HBOC), Lynch II, Familial Atypical Multiple Mole Melanoma (FAMMM-PC), Peutz-Jegher’s and Li Fraumeni syndrome are associated with PDAC.
 As described, in some families the inheritance of an HPC mutation is not associated with PDAC.
 In some of these non-HPC families other forms of cancer are prevalent.
-For example, Hereditary Breast Ovarian Cancer Syndrome (HBOC) is characterised as an autosomal dominant predisposition for breast/ovarian cancer and many HBOC families have mutations in BRCA2.
+For example, HBOC is characterised as an autosomal dominant predisposition for breast/ovarian cancer and many HBOC families have mutations in BRCA2.
 BRCA2 mutations are also associated with PDAC.
 In some BRCA2 HBOC families there are cases of PDAC as well as breast/ovarian.
 These families are classified as both HBOC and HPC 33.
 A spectrum of different BRCA2 mutations are associated with HBOC.
 This spectrum does not seem to be significantly different in HBOC families with or without PDAC34.
 Even in HBOC families with no BRCA2 (or BRCA1) mutation the risk of PDAC is greatly elevated35.
 Similarly, Lynch syndrome (Hereditary Non-Polyposis Colorectal Cancer) is associated with mismatch repair mutations that have been linked to PDAC.
 Not all families with Lynch syndrome have an established high-risk for PDAC.
 Lynch I syndrome families have elevated risk of colorectal cancer only, while Lynch II syndrome comprises other cancer types, including PDAC.
 Both Lynch I and Lynch II include families with no identified causative mutation.
-A third example of a syndrome that includes families with- and without- causative mutations associated with PDAC is Familial Atypical Multiple Mole Melanoma (FAMMM).
+A third example of a syndrome that includes families with- and without- causative mutations associated with PDAC is FAMMM.
 Many FAMMM kindreds have mutations in the CDKN2A gene (encoding the p16 tumour suppressor), some have cases of PDAC which defines a sub-syndrome called FAMMM-PC.
 FAMMM-PC can be clinically defined in families without a known causative mutation.

 While HBOC, Lynch II, FAMMM-PC, Peutz-Jegher’s and Li Fraumeni syndrome are associated with PDAC, none of these syndromes is characterized by multiple cases of PDAC.
 In contrast Familial Pancreatic Cancer (FPC)36 is a syndrome that is defined as having multiple first degree relatives with PDAC and is exclusive of other cancer syndromes.
-FPC can be associated with BRCA2 mutations and possibly CDKN2A or even PALB2mutations, but in most cases the causative mutation is unknown.
+FPC can be associated with BRCA2 mutations and possibly CDKN2A or even PALB2 (a breast cancer susceptibility gene whose protein product enables BRCA2 anchorage to nuclear structures) mutations, but in most cases the causative mutation is unknown.
 It is only in families with autosomal dominant predisposition, with or without a known causative mutation, that screening can be justified.
 In the absence of autosomal dominance, risk for an individual may be very high but it is difficult or impossible to prospectively predict.
 Identifying autosomal dominance requires careful examination of family history, ideally with identification of germline mutations37.

 Cystic lesions